 UPDATE: A couple of folks reminded me of the 2009 battle over a similar provision, which closes the loop because it was an attempt by Republicans to try to affect then-Speaker Barbara Buckley's potential gubernatorial run.
 The measure flew out of the Senate (thanks to Sir Bill of Reno) but was entombed in the Democratic-controlled Assembly.
 As I say below, all politics is personal.
 Here are some hearing minutes and I have attached some more above. ----- This is the Legislature -- or any...

 It seems like yesterday.
 The year was 2006.
 A maverick secretary of state named Dean Heller was seeking a vacant congressional seat as incumbent Jim Gibbons sought the governorship.
-Heller was ther anointed choice, but there were two obstacles: Gibbons' wife, Dawn, and a backbencher assemblywoman named Sharron Angle filed against him in the primary for the guaranteed GOP seat.
-Heller would have won easily except for one factor: The Club for Growth spent a million bucks against him, calling him...
+Heller was the anointed choice, but there were two obstacles: Gibbons' wife, Dawn, and a backbencher assemblywoman named Sharron Angle filed against him in the primary for the guaranteed GOP seat.
+Heller would have won easily except for one factor: The Club for Growth spent a million bucks against him, calling him a...

 Nugget No. 1 -- So Clark County Commissioner Tom Collins' effort to take over his turf in North Las Vegas by promoting his community liaison's candidacy took a bizarre turn as he put out a piece -- see it at right -- paid for by his campaign to make sure everyone knows he has not endorsed incumbent Anita Wood.
 Love the boldface words almost as much as the vitriol in the mail piece designed to help Janice Ridondo.
 I guess Collins really wants a voice on that city's council.
 Nugget No. 2 -- My...